Graham pushing to declassify key 'document' on Steele dossier, announces new asylum law package

 "I'm waiting for Horowitz to get his report done," Graham said.
 "But we had a pretty big bombshell this week."

-Graham specifically cited the report from The Hill's John Solomon that the FBI expressly told that Steele, the bureau's confidenial informant, had admitted to a contact at the State Department that he was "keen" to leak his discredited dossier for purposes of influencing the 2016 election.
+Graham specifically cited the report from The Hill's John Solomon that the FBI was expressly told that Steele, the bureau's confidenial informant, had admitted to a contact at the State Department that he was "keen" to leak his discredited dossier for purposes of influencing the 2016 election.
 Steele also acknowledged that his dossier was funded by the Democratic National Committee (DNC) and Hillary Clinton campaign.

 "Christopher Steele was trying to leak it to everybody," Graham said.